Five Below Tone of Voice — Fun & Let Go

 What is Five Below's brand message?

-Five Below's core message is about Teen discount destination.
-Their concept "Fun release" drives their mission: To unleash the wow for tweens and teens and beyond.
+Five Below's core message: Teen discount destination Their mission: To unleash the wow for tweens and teens and beyond

 What makes Five Below's brand voice unique?

 Five Below stands out through their fun, let go, youth communication style.
-Their central brand tension — "Stress vs. Fun" — shapes every message they craft in the Retail sector.
+Their central brand tension, "Stress vs. Fun", shapes how they communicate across the Retail sector.

 What language style does Five Below use?

-Five Below uses fun language with figurative messaging.
-Their sentences are typically command in structure, using the imperative tense.
+Five Below uses fun language, with figurative messaging, in command-style sentences, using the imperative tense.